Ocean Front Camping in Florida

 The campground is set up in two rows all along the beach with additional sites across the street.
 There is a wall and a walkway that separates you from the beach.
 In the pictures it’s hard to tell that there is a drop-off on the other side of this walkway, but it’s tall enough that you wouldn’t want to jump off.

 There is nothing really out of the ordinary about the rest of the campground or the spots themselves.
-They are clean and well kept, don’t get me wrong.
+They are clean and well kept, don’t get me wrong, but how many other places on earth give you a view like this?

 The spots have nice, cement pads with full hookup.
 Every-other spot is meant for either backing in or pulling in.
 We preferred to back in so our bigger window opened to the water, while my in-laws large window is in the front and they preferred to pull in.
 It worked out perfectly to be next to each other.